RedyChee/Data-Science-R-Basics/Section 4 : Programming Basics.md

 ```
 - At the end of the loop, the value of i is the last value of the range

-## creating a function that computes the sum of integers 1 through n
+## Creating a function that computes the sum of integers 1 through n
 ```
 compute_s_n <- function(n){
   x <- 1:n